The Echo of Our Breath

-The Echo of Our Breath proposes a timespace where fragmentary sonic recollection of the Amazon rainforest and flickering echoes of a human voice lingers and unfolds an embodied experience of a place.
-Constantly affected by the changing amount of CO2 in the installation space as a result of peoples’ breathing, The Echo of Our Breath lets us hear the unseen impact of our own presence and invites us to think about the air that we breathe and the way it is affected by anthropogenic processes.
+The Echo of Our Breath is a Co2-sensor-based multimedia installation, comprised of sound and video materials that were captured in the Brazilian Amazon rainforest during the summer of 2019.
+Constantly affected by the changing amount of Co2 in the installation space as a result of peoples’ breathing, this installation offers a timespace where the unseen impact of our own presence can be sensed through sound, an invitation to think about the air that we breathe and the way it is affected by anthropogenic processes.

 Created as a response to participation as an artist in residence in Labverde programme, the Adolpho Duke Forest Reserve, Amazon, Brazil, August 2019.
 Supported by the AER Art for the Environment programme, University of the Arts London.
 Presented as part of the "Heightened States of Awareness" exhibition, LCC, London, December 2019.

 The work is currently nominated for the Ashurst Arts Prize 2020.